-If you want to sell yoga in the market place, get people to look outside and compare themselves to others, to read glossy yoga magazines and see the beautiful adverts with sexy yoga models who perfectly reinforce the global presentation of what yoga is really about.
-It’s highly marketable, but it’s a trap, and it limits ones perception of this ancient practice, this science.
+Those who are selling yoga in the ‘wellbeing’ market place want people to look outward and compare themselves to others, to read glossy yoga magazines and see beautiful adverts with sexy yoga models perfectly reinforcing the modern global representation of what yoga is really about.
+It’s highly marketable for sure, and it’s a trap, because it limits ones perception of this ancient practice, of this science.
 It’s subtle, insidious and it’s powerful.
 You don’t feel yourself falling into this trap, so you don’t try and get out.
 And even if you did…would you?
 You love being a sparkly ‘yoga guy/girl’, don’t you?
 Go on, admit it.

 This is where the guidance of a good teacher comes into its own.

 The art of advertising is convincing someone they need your product even if they don’t, or that they need your version even when they already have someone else’s.
 I don’t want to do this.
 I don’t want to sell a product.
 I don’t want to convince someone that they need my version.
 But…but, I do need to let them know what I am offering and how it might benefit them personally.

 (Don’t say teach yoga, don’t say teach yoga!)
 “I help people”.

 “Hmmm, intriguing.
 What do you mean?
 How?”